Naxocist/jwc-co/README.md

 > This is an exercise for JWC13 camper who aims to improve front-end web development skills.
-Note that there was a time limit for this project which was 3 days.<br>
+The task was to replicate the website designed in figma within 3 days.<br>
 [Deployed Website](https://jwc-co.vercel.app/)